microspectrometer/dev-kit-2020/firmware/how-to-add-a-new-sensor.md

 - the CLK signal and the VIDEO signal:
     - want to know when the microcontroller should trigger a conversion on the ADC
+    - want to know if we have enough time to do the ADC conversion before the next pixel is ready
     - want to know when the first pixel is ready for readout
     - want to know when readout of all pixels is done

+### ADC conversion

+- ADC pin CONV goes high for about 4.5µs
+    - I think this is the time for the sample and hold
+    - target time is 4.66µs
+    - a blocking delay loop delays for a total of 45 10MHz ticks
+    - that is 4.5µs
+    - plus there's some small overhead for the loop
+- ADC pin CONV goes low to enable SDO to shift out bits
+    - I think the successive approximation happens as the bits are being shifted out
+- two dummy bytes are written to the UART SPI module to clock out the 16 bits of the ADC reading

+So the whole ADC sample-convert-and-readout is:

+- about 5µs for sample-and-hold
+- plus 16 clocks of the 5MHz UART SPI clock for convert and readout

+5MHz is a 0.2µs period, so 16 periods is 3.2µs.
+The total time
+then is about 8.2µs.

+Since CLK is 50kHz, one clock period is 20µs, so the time from the CLK falling edge to the next CLK rising edge is 10µs.
+And even if the ADC conversion took longer, it would be OK because nothing sensitive is happening on the CLK rising edge.
+As long as the SPI clock stops (i.e., the ADC readout is done) by the next CLK falling edge (and it definitely is), then there is no issue with the readout of the previous pixel interfering with the sampling of the next pixel.

 ### S13131 readout signals